MiguelGP-13/Projects-RAG/README.md

 # Projects-RAG
 Created a RAG using 3 free options:
-- HuggingFace (LLM online, embeddings local) with higher limit.
-Recommended
+- Mistral (full online)
-- Mistral (full online), low limit
+- HuggingFace (LLM online, embeddings local)
 - Ollama (local)
 It uses a python backend with an html/js/css frontend to interact with it.